Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: atoms coupled to a one-dimensional waveguide

 where $J_n(x)$ is the Bessel function of the first kind and $\kappa = N \gamma$ with $\kappa$ fixed for $N \to \infty$.
 In the limit $N \to \infty$, the initial decay for short times is given by $\kappa$, while for long times $\kappa t \gg 1$, we find a characteristic algebraic behavior

 Interestingly, there is no exponential decay for long times but rather an algebraic one with $(\kappa t)^{-3/2}$.
 This is also shown in the inset of Fig.~\ref{fig:pw_Natoms}.
 For finite $N$ the algebraic decay is present on intermediate timescales $\kappa t \gg 1$.
 However, the decay of individual atoms eventually becomes the dominant contribution, which happens on timescales $\kappa t \gg N^2$.
 This is in stark contrast to the collectively enhanced exponential decay one encounters in single-photon superradiance.

+The slowing down of the emission from the bright state can be understood as follows: Also for many atoms, the single-excitation subspace can be divided into a superradiant state and subradiant states.
+The interaction mediated by photon exchange via the waveguide couples the bright superradiant state to the other subradiant states.
+Therefore, these subradiant states become populated during the time evolution, and the excitation is less likely to decay if it is "protected" in these subradiant states.
+This mechanism then provides the slowing down of the decay dynamics.

+We want to point out that in the limit of $N \to \infty$, the rotating-wave approximation breaks down and neglecting retardation effects is also no longer justified.
+As a physically meaningful limit, we require always $\kappa = N \gamma \ll \omega_0$.
+Typical experiments with ultracold atoms, for example, involve about $10^3$ to $10^4$ atoms with coupling constant $\gamma$ in the MHz regime and optical transition frequencies in the THz regime.
+The above condition is thus well satisfied.

-We note that a similar study with atoms at fixed positions and slightly asymmetric coupling was performed in \cite{Jen2020}.
+Lastly, we note that a similar study with atoms at fixed positions and slightly asymmetric coupling was performed in \cite{Jen2020}.